Running up the score: Houston

 On November 23, 1968, the University of Houston defeated the University of Tulsa 100–6.
 Though they had a 24–0 advantage at halftime, Houston scored 11 touchdowns in the second half – including 7 in the fourth quarter – for an astounding 94-point blowout.

-They came close again in 1989, routing a Southern Methodist (SMU) team fresh off the so-called death penalty by a score of 95–21.
-Houston coach John Jenkins was known for leaving his starters in to pad their stats during blowout games but against SMU he did not.
+They came close again in 1989, routing a Southern Methodist (SMU) team fresh off the so-called death penalty in by a score of 95–21 in what could be termed as a "revenge game" after years of humiliation against its longtime Southwestern Conference rival; Houston itself was under their bowl and television ban that season as it also was being punished for past recruiting violations, meaning only those in attendance at the Astrodome witnessed the Cougars embarrass the Mustangs.

 In 1990, Houston defeated Division I-AA opponent Eastern Washington University 84–21 and kept QB David Klingler playing late in the game to allow him to set NCAA records for most TD passes in a single game and a single season.
-Klinger threw 11 TD passes in that game, with 5 in the second half – including 2 in the fourth quarter.
+Klingler threw 11 TD passes in that game, with 5 in the second half – including 2 in the fourth quarter.
 His final touchdown pass gave Houston a 77–14 lead with their starting QB still in the game.
 The next year, 1991, they would blow out Louisiana Tech University 73–3 in the opening game of the season.